danial-barazandeh/Earthbender/README.md

 Download the [Dataset](https://drive.google.com/file/d/1AqWh-UDokv-lnOjEky4fJ0f6XY9DrIEW/view?usp=drive_link).

-*Note: This dataset consists of 400 pairs of sketch and heightmap; there are also separate files for validation and test. *
+This dataset consists of 400 pairs of sketch and heightmap; there are also separate files for validation and test.

 ---